Slurm

 Output of your job will be saved in a file named slurm-[jobid].out

-in the directory you called sbatch
+in the directory you called sbatch.

 Run Multiple Tasks in Parallel within the Same Job